CosmWasm/mesh-security-hackathon/README.md

 # mesh-security (Hackathon / Prototype status)

-Implementation of Sunny's [Mesh Security](https://youtu.be/Z2ZBKo9-iRs?t=4937) talk from Cosmoverse 2022
+An implementation of Sunny's [Mesh Security](https://youtu.be/Z2ZBKo9-iRs?t=4937) talk from Cosmoverse 2022.

 This should run on any CosmWasm enabled chain.
 This is MVP design and gives people hands on use, that should work on a testnet.
-We will list open questions below that need to be resolved before we can use this in production.
+Open questions that need to be resolved before we can use this in production are listed below.

+[This flipboard](https://docs.google.com/presentation/d/13JrSdzodhAGRj59-P5e9sxyoDPvVm7ZVvw1GzR8OilQ/edit#slide=id.g15d37737ae2_0_885) gives a nice visual overview of the various flows and components involved.

 ## Contracts